 How will an employer be able to access funding from the apprenticeship levy?

-Employers that operate in England and that pay the apprenticeship levy will be able to access funding through a digital apprenticeship service account.
-Each employer will be able to register its own individual account, linked to its PAYE scheme.
+Employers that operate in England and that pay the apprenticeship levy will be able to access funding through an online apprenticeship service account.
+Each employer can register its own individual account, linked to its PAYE scheme.

 The Government will pay funds into individual accounts on a monthly basis.
 The employer can use the money to pay for the training and assessment of apprentices in England.
 The Government will top up the amount paid into the account by 10% on a monthly basis.